Bulgarian cosmonaut program: Current status

 Following Aleksandrov's flight, Bulgaria continued to design, produce and send equipment to the Mir space station.
 The Liulin class of instruments first developed for Aleksandrov's flight are now used on the International Space Station and on the ExoMars Trace Gas Orbiter.
 The Bulgarian SVET plant growth system later installed on the Mir was used to grow wheat and vegetables in space for the first time.

 After the collapse of Communism and the severe reduction of science funding, Bulgaria's cosmonaut programme was largely shelved.
 Much of the infrastructure became defunct.
 In 2011, Georgi Ivanov urged the government to reboot the human spaceflight programme.
 Krasimir Stoyanov has suggested that domestic plant growth and radiation monitoring equipment could allow a Bulgarian cosmonaut to join a human mission to Mars in the future, provided there is government support.

-Despite the current lack of a manned spaceflight programme, a fully functional Soyuz-TMA training analog is operational at the Aerospace Centre and Planetarium of the Yuri Gagarin Educational Complex in Kamchiya near Varna.
+Despite the current lack of a crewed spaceflight programme, a fully functional Soyuz-TMA training analog is operational at the Aerospace Centre and Planetarium of the Yuri Gagarin Educational Complex in Kamchiya near Varna.